 So don’t think just because you opt for live bait you have to just use it one way.

 BEST CRAPPIE LURES

 A lot of anglers don’t want to fool with the hassle of keeping live bait alive, having aerators the mess live bait can leave, so they stick with just crappie artificial lures.
 The great thing is you can catch all the crappie you want on artificials.
-Most anglers are going to use a jig and plastic or a hair jig, but there are several lures that catch crappie in certain windows.
-We will discuss the best options and when and how to fish them effectively and refernce more thorough guides on each.
+Most anglers are going to use a jig and plastic or a hair jig, but there are several baits that are the best crappie lures in certain windows.
+We will discuss the best options and when and how to fish them effectively and reference more thorough guides on each.

 If you took a poll of the majority of anglers that fish for crappie on a regular basis, I believe more than 90% of them use either a jig or a minnow.
 The other 10% probably also use these baits but then will employ other outlier baits like jigging baits, crankbaits, jerkbaits or spy baits.

 But a Crappie Jig is arguably one of the easiest and best ways to catch crappie consistently throughout the year with out having to worry with the mess of live bait or the nuisance of treble hooks.